OrleansContrib/Orleans.CosmosDB/README.md

 ### Backwards compatibility
 The change will not affect existing systems.
 Configuring a custom `IPartitionKeyProvider` for an existing system will throw a BadGrainStorageConfigException stating incompatibility.
 To start using a custom partition key provider the old documents must be updated with a `/PartitionKey` property where the value is set using the same functionality as in the `GetPartitionKey` implementation in the custom `IPartitionKeyProvider`.
 Once all documents are updated, the data must be migrated to a new CosmosDB collection using Azure Data Factory, CosmosDB Migration tool or custom code with colletions PartitionKey set to `PartitionKey`

+### Migration from 1.3.0 to 3.0.0

+With the 3.0.0 release, two breaking changes requires manual changes if you have pre-existent data:

+#### Remove stored procedures

+Reminders, Streaming and Persistence providers doesn't rely on Stored Procedures anymore.
+You can safely remove them from your databases once you migrate to 3.0.0.
+The only stored procedures that are still used, are the ones from the Clustering packages since Orleans membership protocol requires some atomic operations that are only possible on CosmosDB by using stored procedures.
+All the rest can be killed.

+#### Reminders collection

+Before 3.0.0, the reminders provider used to use a non-partitioned collection.
+Recently Microsoft requires that everyone using CosmosDB to migrate to partitioned collections.
+If you have data on your old collection, you need to migrate this data to a new one.

+The new structure is defined as follow:

+- `id` field: `$"{grainRef.ToKeyString()}-{reminderName}"`
+- `PartitionKey` field: `$"{serviceId}_{grainRef.GetUniformHashCode():X8}"`
+- Other fields remain the same.

+This data migration can be performed whatever the way you prefer, as long as the `id` and `PartitionKey` fields are formated the way described here.
+The partition key path of the new collection must be `/PartitionKey`.

 ### Indexing
 The current indexing fork relies on CosmosDB stored procedures for lookup.
 As stored procedures must be executed against a specific partition, the use of custom partition key builders is not compatible with the Orleans indexing fork.